 15.10.20, 'The Dichotomy Of Love In A World of Impermanence' published in Ponderings Magazine

-An essay on surrender, self-preservation, and some lessons lockdown taught me on impermanence.
+A snippet from an essay on surrender, self-preservation, and some lessons lockdown taught me on impermanence:

 "Viruses mutate.
 Restrictions lift.
 Moments drip through fingers like glorified pearlescent goo.
 Love, plans, and states of being can only ever be held like they are now.
 I admit that I’m an anxious lover, but I no longer want to wear it like protective fur over my collarbones.
 I don’t want my life to be determined by the meaning I give to my traumas, the false permanence I give my identity.
 There's a soothing safety in the quality of holding something, anything of this world, just as close as keeping it far away, and looking at it like it’s brand new, and about to slip away."

 Images physically cut and pasted, a cringey mishmash of fonts, poetry written during heart recovery

 One of my prints now sits cute among a heap of incredible photography and art prints.

 Cream Town is a collective online art shop of 200 artists, all of which were financially affected by the pandemic.
 'Al Yarmouk' is printed by Hound & Bone Studio in sizes up to A1 and optionally framed by Icon Frames.